 - Not all fur needs to use a special effect.
 Sometimes wool threads (especially thinner wools) in a canvas which is mostly smoother threads is all you need.

-Dot (on the right) is a long-hair cat with very soft fur.
-Rainbow Gallery makes several threads which are fantastic for making long fur.
-In this case I use Angora, a three-ply thread made form 100% angora, so it is very soft.
-This thread is perfect for working on 14 mesh canvas, but it doesn’t ply very well, because of its softness.
+Dot (on the right) was a long-hair cat with very soft fur.
+Rainbow Gallery makes several threads that are fantastic for making long fur.
+In this case, I use Angora, a three-ply thread made from 100% angora, so it is very soft.
+This thread is perfect for stitching on 14-mesh canvas, but it doesn’t ply very well, because of its softness.
 After I had finished stitching Dot, I brushed the thread vigorously with a Bunka Brush.
 This brush has thin dense wire bristles and is used in Japanese embroidery.
 Many needlework shops carry them.
 If you can’t find one, try a suede or wire brush.

-Other furry threads by Rainbow Gallery include Alpaca (100% Alpaca wool in natural colors), Santa’s Bread and Suit (acrylic/wool blend, single ply), and Faux Fur (acrylic/wool blend, single ply).
+Other furry threads by Rainbow Gallery include Alpaca (100% Alpaca wool in natural colors), Santa’s Bread and Suit (acrylic/wool blend, single ply), Eyelash (very long hair, polyamide, single ply), and Fuzzy Stuff (polyamide and viscose, single ply).

 Wakko presented the greatest challenge because of his tweedy fur.
 Some kinds of cats, such as Abyssinians, and some colors, such as brown tabbies, have fur which is called agouti, where each hair is more than one color from top to bottom.
 As a result, Wakko’s color doesn’t look solid, even where there are no stripes.
-A thread from Amy’s Keeping Me in Stitches gives the perfect effect.
-Wool Crepe Tweed is a blend of wool and rayon and combines colors with black and sometimes a bit of white, to make gloriously tweeded threads.
+Wool Crepe Tweed gives the perfect effect.
+It is a blend of wool and rayon and combines colors with black and sometimes a bit of white, to make gloriously tweeded threads.
 It is a very easy thread to use and for Wakko I used three different colors.
-All tabbies have a bit of lighter solid-colored fur around their mouth and for this I used crewel wool.
+All tabbies have a bit of lighter solid-colored fur around their mouth and for this, I used crewel wool.

-For the brownish area around his nose I use 120 (Inca Gold), a combination of gold and black with a bit of white.
-For his stripes I used 720 (Putty) a dark taupe with black.
-For the rest of him I used 102 (Champagne).
+For the brownish area around his nose, I used color 120 (Inca Gold), a combination of gold and black with a bit of white.
+For his stripes, I used color 720 (Putty) a dark taupe with black.
+For the rest of him, I used color 102 (Champagne).
 When I saw this color I thought it looked just like his fur.
 As you can see by the picture, the tweeded effect of the yarn does a great job of conveying the texture of his fur.
 This thread really draws the eye, so I would not try to use it with fancy stitches.
 Tent Stitch is just fine.

 Finishing the Canvas

 As for the rest, here the texture of the threads is the focal point, the rest of the canvas should take advantage of different stitches in a larger scale than the eye-catching versions of Tent Stitch used on the cats.
 As a result, I used two versions of Mosaic, diagonal on the leaves and horizontal for the background.
-I have French knots for the holly berries and used versions of Scotch and Satin stitches for the packages.
+I have French Knots for the holly berries and used versions of Scotch and Satin stitches for the packages.
 The bows on the packages are actual loops of thread, like uncut Turkeywork.
-The add real dimension to the finished piece.
+This adds real dimension to the finished piece.